kdevarapalli/webpack/README.md

 # webpack

-This project can be used to setup a basic webpack project for testing purposes.
+This project can be used to setup a basic webpack project for practicing/testing purposes.